 I recently designed a large wall of picture frames in my dining room (Pinterest-inspired of course).
 Having picked up several of the frames at flea markets and yard sales, a few of them lacked mats.
 As an interim fix, I used the white back of some wrapping paper – how is that for frugal?
 I walked past the wall a few days ago and realized that the design as a whole lacked dimension and color.
 I love the contrast of my more colorful photos with their plain-colored mats, but some of the other prints just lay a little flat.

 I devised this easy DIY fix to add personality to a previously lackluster picture frame.
+To carry this out, you might need some hardware and tools from unclutterer.com.
 I love the outcome, and will use it in the future when my rooms need a quick design spruce up (before I am ready to undertake a complete redecorating overhaul).
 Out with the boring, in with the fabulous!

 - The fabric will add depth to any picture.